 \subsection{System Model and Transmission Protocol}

-This paper studies a monostatic BackCom system with one reader and one passive tag separated by distance $d$ in a free-space transmission medium, as shown in Fig.~\ref{fig1}.
+This paper studies a monostatic BackCom system with one reader and one passive tag separated by distance $d$, as shown in Fig.~\ref{fig1}.
 As a dedicated power source, the reader stably broadcasts an unmodulated RF carrier with constant power to the passive tag in the downlink.
 Then, the passive backscatter tag\footnote{There are various passive backscatter tags, of which the RFID tag is the most well-known one.
 In the latest research, the traditional RFID tag integrated with sensing electronics, transforming it into a sensing and computational platform, has been studied for IoT applications.
-The tag with sensing capability is called computational RFID (CRFID), which has higher power consumption during operation~\cite{landaluce2020review}.}, as an IoT device with sensing capability, transmits the backscattered signal that consists of a unique identifier and the sensing data to the reader in the uplink.
-As depicted in Fig.\ref{fig1}, the passive tag comprises an antenna, voltage multiplier (VM), demodulator, low-pass filter (LPF), modulator, microprocessor, energy storage, memory, and a sensing unit\footnote{A basic RFID tag comprises only a receiver antenna, modulator, VM, LPF, and an integrated circuit (IC) chip~\cite{finkenzeller2010rfid}.}.
+The tag with sensing capability is called computational RFID (CRFID), which has higher power consumption during operation~\cite{landaluce2020review}.}, functioning as an IoT device with sensing capability, modulates the backscattered signal with its unique identifier and the sensing data.
+This modulated signal is then transmitted to the reader in the uplink.
+As depicted in Fig.\ref{fig1}, the passive tag comprises an antenna, voltage multiplier (VM), demodulator, low-pass filter (LPF), modulator, microprocessor, energy storage, memory, and a sensing unit.

 When a sinusoidal electromagnetic (EM) wave is impinging the tag antenna, the VM rectifies the induced voltage into DC power and delivers it to the microprocessor.
-Besides, the induced voltage is used to generate the low-frequency subcarrier, which is subsequently used to produce the modulated subcarrier with baseband signal~\cite{finkenzeller2010rfid}.
-Once the microprocessor is activated, the modulator will use the modulated subcarrier to encode the backscattered signal by switching between different connection loads.
-These load impedances are selected depending on the system requirements and modulation scheme.
-In this paper, we focus on a BackCom system operating with the ASK modulation scheme.
-Our system model can be extended to accommodate multiple tags with minimal modifications by including a protocol for medium access control $\left(\text{MAC}\right)$.
-In most BackCom systems, the ALOHA protocol is generally used as the MAC for anticollision~\cite{wu2013binary,tegos2020slotted}.
+The induced voltage is used to generate the low-frequency subcarrier, which is then used to produce the modulated subcarrier with baseband signal~\cite{finkenzeller2010rfid}.
+Once the microprocessor is powered, the modulator encodes the backscattered signal by switching between different load impedances based on system requirements and the modulation scheme.
+This paper focuses on a BackCom system utilizing ASK modulation.
+The system model can be extended to support multiple tags with minimal modifications by incorporating a medium access control $\left(\text{MAC}\right)$ protocol.
+In most BackCom systems, the ALOHA protocol is generally used as the MAC for anti-collision~\cite{wu2013binary,tegos2020slotted}.